The ROI of Personalization: Real Numbers for How It Pays Off

 Boost Revenue With Personalized Upselling and Cross-Selling

-According to a recent survey, more than half of consumers (63%) expect personalization as a standard of service and believe they are recognized as an individual when sent special offers.
-That means you better be providing tailored recommendations and personalized offers in your upselling strategy.
+According to a recent survey, more than half of consumers (63%) expect personalization as a standard of service and believe they are recognized as individuals when sent special offers.
+That means you better be providing tailored recommendations and personalized offers in your upselling strategy or you risk missing out on major opportunities to improve your sales performance.

 By effectively personalizing the upselling and cross-selling experience, you can make sure that the customer chooses the right product for them.
 And that means you get a happier customer while driving revenue.